aedenthorn/StardewValleyMods/DialogueDisplayFramework/assets/api.md

 - "heartsPerRow" - integer, number of hearts per row, default 14
 - "showEmptyHearts" - boolean, include empty hearts, default true
+- "centered" - boolean, if true, xOffset will point to the center of the row of hearts

 ## Gift Data